 This is why I constantly re-evaluate my interests, leaving a trail of deprecated hobbies in my wake.
 When all is said and done, I am usually left with a handful of mainstays.
 Here’s a sampling of what I like and why I like it.

 I love the English Premier League.
-In a previous post, I talked about the current pains of being a Manchester United supporter.
+In another post, I talked about Why I Watch Soccer Instead of Football.
 Interestingly enough, I have learned that most sports fans cannot articulate why they like the sports/teams they do.
 More often times than not, it stems from group think, local pride, or a simple need to socialize.
 All of these are fine, but I’m not a group thinker, regional supporter, or a social butterfly.
 Ergo, I shouldn’t be a sports fan.
 But as I mentioned before, I like to analyze things.
-I enjoy scrutinizing stats, refs, transfers, even the managerial merry-go-round.
+I enjoy scrutinizing stats, refs, transfers, even the managerial shuffle.
 I also appreciate exceptional skill in all mediums.
-And when it comes to athleticism, few compare to the upper tiers of international football.
+And when it comes to athleticism, few sports compare to the upper tiers of international football.
 I will put Lionel Messi’s overall skill base to the Pepsi challenge against any athlete in any sport.
-They guy is a magician and a joy to watch, the sports equivalent of Yo-Yo Ma playing the cello.
+They guy is a magician and a joy to watch, the sporting equivalent of Yo-Yo Ma playing the cello.
 However, I prefer the EPL over other leagues for numerous reasons.
-I enjoy the cutthroat action, the history, the drama, and the English culture in general.
-Even the most hardened of American sports fans cannot hold a candle to the generational devotion of English supporters in every tier.
+I enjoy the cutthroat action, the history, the drama, and the British culture in general.
+Even the most hardened of American sports fans cannot hold a candle to the rabid devotion of English football supporters in every tier.
 It is a fascinating theater that never gets old.